High Park Toronto

 A Brief Overview of High Park

-I visit the park occassionally with my camera to take new pictures and post new info and updates to this site.
-I hope you enjoy visitig HighParkToronto.com as much as I enjoy updating it!
+Around blooming season I visit the park occassionally with my camera to take new pictures and post new info and updates to this site.

 The park is easily accessible by streetcar and subway (see directions).
 If you're in the area it's worth to take a walk around the park as the neighbouring streets are very nice with lots of mature trees and interesting house fronts.
 The arts and crafts shops and cafés on Bloor West are also within walking distance from the park.

-High Park is operated by the City of Toronto and you don't have to pay an admission fee to visit the park.
+High Park is operated by the City of Toronto and you don't have to pay an admission fee to visit it.

 What can you do in Toronto's High Park?

-The quick answer is that you can do pretty much everything that can be done in most parks:) High Park's 399 acres in the middle of Toronto is an excellent getaway for young and old people equally.
+The short answer is that you can do pretty much everything that can be done in most large parks:) High Park's 399 acres in the middle of Toronto is an excellent getaway for children and adults of all ages.
 There are many designated children's playgrounds, sports facilities, 18 picnic areas, hiking trails, large green spaces, waterfront trails, benches galore and the list goes on and on.

 This website is maintained independently and it is not affiliated in any way with the City of Toronto or other High Park related groups.
 For more information you may visit the official City of Toronto website pages about High Park.